 What does the average individual get from their pro-ruling class stupidity?
 Less than nothing if We can do anything about it.
 The lower orders must always be useful and always indebted — whether to a god or a creditor, otherwise they are dead weight and useless.
 Debt and guilt have always been the main tools!
 We want Our lower orders producing, consuming and fighting among each other.
 We want the masses to continue to give Us the visceral feeling of being superior through their servitude, suffering and esteem for Us.

 The Preservation Society watches this unfolding destruction-by-stupidity as helplessly as the powerless masses, for it is not Our place to destroy Our glory and master.
 It seems that nothing can change the presiding ideologies and systems until the rulers — or perhaps, the “people”? — decide otherwise, or they come to ruin one way or another.
-And even then, the learned stupidity of much of the masses will ensure that the old order will have many loyalists, who will only preserve the agony.
+And even then, the learned stupidity of much of the masses will ensure that the old order will have many loyalists, who will only drag out the agony.

 All one can do is brace for the collapse of the Established modes, and then scramble to assert better forms of thought.
 A highly unpleasant notion for Us to consider.